'The louder they roar, the better I get': Kinsley Murray goes viral for national anthem performance at Gonzaga women's basketball game

 She’s done that hundreds of times before at other sporting events, but what happened afterwards was a first.

-Kinsley not only brought the house down in The Kennel, but she also caught the eye of nearly a million people on TikTok.
+Kinsley not only brought the house down in The Kennel but she also caught the eye of nearly one million people on TikTok.

 As of this piece, 912,000 people have viewed the video of her performance.